bagra98/lightroom-public-apis/src/pages/index.md

 [Migrating from 1.4 to 2.0](guides/migrating/)

-For help migrating from the 1.4 versions of the Analytics API to the newer and more capable /reports API.
+For help migrating from the 1.4 versions of the Lr API to the newer and more capable /reports API.

 <DiscoverBlock width="100%" slots="heading, link, text"/>